Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/keying_screen.rst

 the image.

 Start in the :doc:`Movie Clip Editor </editors/movie_clip_editor/introduction>`.
-Open the Properties Region and Tool Shelf to show tracking configuration.
+Open the Sidebar region and Tool Shelf to show tracking configuration.
 Tracks used for gradients are not useful for camera solving, because they do not track well.
 So create a new object track in the *Objects* selector.
 Place tracking markers on the clip to sample different parts of the backdrop.